ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 ## §1.
 The Imitation Game
 Turing wastes no time in posing the question of interest: "Can machines think?" but then immediately points out that key to this question is the definition of 'machine' and 'think'.
 To avoid the murky issue of nailing down such definitions, Turing proposes an experiment called the *imitation game* or, as we know it today, the **Turing test**.
 The rules of the game are quite simple:

-- There are two players A and B and an interrogator C.
+- There are two players $A$ and $B$ and an interrogator.
 - One of the two players is a computer and the other a human.
 - It is the interrogator's job (also a human) to determine which of the two is the computer and which the human.
-- To that end, the interrogator is able to communicate with A and B via text (a chatroom, teleprompter, etc.) and ask them any question they please.
+- To that end, the interrogator is able to communicate with $A$ and $B$ via text (a chatroom, teleprompter, etc.) and ask them any question they please.

 It is with this Turing test that we can rephrase our initial question of "Can a machine think?" to the more unambiguous "Can a machine fool the interrogator into thinking it is a human?"
 Of course, this still leaves 'machine' undefined but Turing will address that in §3.